US Toll-free: 1-800-242-2434

 Includes breakfast, lunch and dinner.

 From Uis you cross what seems an endless and forbidding desert plain on your way to the Atlantic Ocean and the Skeleton Coast.
-From here it's an easy drive south to the charming coastal town of Swakopmund where you will settle into a lovely guesthouse either centrally located in town or a little out of town, overlooking the ocean.
-During the afternoon you have free time to browse among the many interesting shops and craft galleries.
+It's then an easy drive south to the charming coastal town of Swakopmund where you will settle into a lovely guesthouse.
+During the afternoon you have free time to browse among the many interesting shops, galleries and craft centre.

-The following morning your safari guide takes you on a short drive south along the coast to the port town of Walvis Bay, where you'll usually see flamingos, pelicans and other water birds in the lagoon.
-Here you join a dolphin cruise out into the harbour in search of the areas rich marine life including heaviside and bottlenose dolphins and playful Cape fur seals.
-The trip usually includes snacks, fresh oysters and champagne on board.
+The following morning your safari guide takes you on a short drive south along a stunning coastal road to the port town of Walvis Bay.
+Here you join a memorable seal and dolphin cruise into the harbour which gives you the opportunity to see some of the Skeleton Coast's rich marine life including Heaviside and bottlenose dolphins, playful Cape fur seals, flamingos, pelicans, cormorants and much more.
+Drinks are available throughout the cruise and snacks, along with fresh oysters and local champagne, are served before heading back to the jetty.

 Includes breakfast.

-Rise before dawn to drive deep into Namibia's desert, home to some of the world's highest dunes (at about 300m) and stunning scenery.
-The shifting, contrasting patterns of light over the orange desert sands caused by the rising sun are a photographers dream and always enthralling.
-Spend the morning exploring Sossusvlei and the nearby Dead Vlei; a natural mud pan where the husks of dead camelthorn trees point towards the sky.
+Rise before dawn to drive deep into some of Namibia's most breathtaking desert landscapes.
+The Namib-Naukluft National Park is home to the world's highest free-standing dunes, towering around 300m above the surrounding plains.
+The rising sun creates amazing patterns of light and shadow over the orange desert sands, a captivating sight and a photographers dream.
+You drive along the Tsauchab River valley until it is closed off by encroaching sands, and continue on foot to experience the desert up close.
+Spend the morning exploring Sossusvlei and Dead Vlei; a natural clay pan where the skeletons of dead camelthorn trees point towards the sky.
 The view from the top of one of these gigantic dunes is always spectacular if you have the energy to climb them!
-During the afternoon there is time to visit the nearby Sesriem Canyon and walk through canyons and rock formations created by the ephemeral Tsauchab River.
-Return to your camp in time to watch the evening hues change and glow on the distant mountain range.
+During the afternoon you'll visit Sesriem Canyon and wander through its conglomerate walls that have been carved by the ephemeral Tsauchab River.
+Return to your camp in time to watch the evening hues change and glow across the distant mountain range.

 Includes breakfast, lunch and dinner.

-Pass through yet more stunning scenery on your return journey to Windhoek as you climb up and over the Khomas Hochland escarpment.
-You will arrive back in Namibia's capital city at about midday ready to transfer to the airport for your scheduled flight home.
+Pass through yet more stunning scenery on your return journey to Windhoek as you climb up and over the escarpment into the Khomas Hochland highlands.
+You will arrive back in Namibia's capital city at about midday, ready to transfer to the airport for your scheduled afternoon flight home.

 Classic Namibia Experience